Haldevel/discover-movies/README.md

 The routing was implemented itilizing react-router-dom package and using BrowserRouter object.

 To consume the Movie Database API, I had to apply for the API key, which I stored in .env file and which is not uploaded to the github for security reasons.
-The .env file is itilized with the help of dotenv package.
+The .env file is utilized with the help of dotenv package.

 --------------------------------------------